nshew/grunt-setmymode/README.md

 All files and directories under, and including, `directory` will have the appropriate mode applied.

+#### options.files
+Type: `Array`
+Default value: none

+Additional, individual files to which the given mode will be applied.

 #### options.modeDirs
 Type: `String`
 Default value: `2771`